daturkel/advent-of-code/2024/18/notes.md

 A refreshingly easy day.
 For part 1, we use djikstra's algorithm to find the path.

-For part 2, I simply continue dropping blocks and testing to see if the maze is navigable until it's not.
+For part 2, I originally just continued dropping blocks and testing to see if the maze is navigable until it's not.
+This took about 3.5 seconds.
+However, I then introduced an optimization: modify our djikstra algorithm to also return all the points that are part of the fastest path.
+As we drop more blocks, we only need to rerun djikstra if a new block is dropped somewhere in the path of the most recent successful path to run.
+This skips a lot of unnecessary calls to djikstra.